damiannolan/multithreaded-fileserver/README.md

 - Parsing of XML configuration file
 - Connecting to the server
 - Printing a list of files in a resources directory
-- Downloading a file from the resources directory to the downloads directory
+- Downloading a file from the resources directory to the downloads directory (eg: text files, images, mp3s)
 - Exiting the server application and saving the logs to a text file

 When the client application is launched it parses the XML file - config.xml to extract from it a set of values required to interact with the remote server.
 This is done using the Document Object Model (DOM).